kengz/SLM-Lab/README.md

 ### To run implemented algorithms

 - all algorithm hyperparams are stored in a spec file in `slm_lab/spec` organized by algorithm
-- modify any desired parameters in the spec you want to run
+- modify parameters in the relevant spec
-- modify `run_slm.py` so that your spec will run
+- modify `run_slm.py` to select your spec
     ```shell
     spec = spec_util.get('SPECFILENAME.json', 'specname')
     ```